Do You Qualify for Bankruptcy? 7 Signs to Watch For

 Understanding Bankruptcy: An Overview

 Bankruptcy is a legal process that offers a fresh start to individuals overwhelmed by debt.
-It’s like hitting the reset button on your finances.
-There are two main types of personal bankruptcy: Chapter 7 and Chapter 13.
+There are two main types of personal bankruptcy:

 Chapter 7 bankruptcy, often called “liquidation bankruptcy,” wipes out most unsecured debts.
 Think credit card balances, medical bills, and personal loans.
-It’s quick, usually taking about 3-6 months to complete.
-But here’s the catch: you might have to sell some of your assets to pay off creditors.
+It’s quick, usually taking about 3–6 months to complete.
+However, you might have to sell some of your assets to pay off creditors.

 Chapter 13 bankruptcy, on the other hand, is more like a debt diet.
 You get to keep your assets but must follow a strict repayment plan for 3–5 years.
 It’s ideal if you have a steady income and want to catch up on missed mortgage or car payments.